-EFH has a strong capital base with shareholder equity of \$142.8 million.
-The Minimum Capital Test (MCT) ratio of Echelon Insurance as at December 31, 2017, was 212% comfortably in excess of the Office of the Superintendent of Financial Institutions' (OSFI) supervisory target.
-In addition to any excess capital at Echelon, the Company has approximately \$29 million of excess deployable capital invested in liquid assets in the holding company as at December 31, 2017.
+EFH has a strong capital base with shareholder equity of \$145.7 million.
+The Minimum Capital Test (MCT) ratio of Echelon Insurance as at December 31, 2018, was 221%, comfortably in excess of the Office of the Superintendent of Financial Institutions' (OSFI) supervisory target.
+In addition to any excess capital at Echelon, the Company has approximately \$28 million of excess deployable capital invested in liquid assets in the holding company as at December 31, 2018.

-It has a high quality investment portfolio with 100% of its fixed income portfolio in investment grade, 88% rated A and above and the average rating of the fixed income portfolio is AA.
+It has a high quality investment portfolio with 95% of its fixed income portfolio in investment grade, 80% rated A and above and the average rating of the fixed income portfolio is AA.
 It has no debt on its balance sheet, little goodwill and intangible assets consisting mostly of computer software.
 Echelon has an A.M.
-Best financial strength rating of B++ (Good).
+Best financial strength rating of B++ (Good) which has been placed under review pending the sale process.
 EFH intends to maintain its strong balance sheet through appropriate pricing, underwriting discipline, conservative accounting and loss reserving practices.